cabo/senml-jc/green.md

 * WiFi
 * Ethernet

 However, the scaling of energy use across all protocols is similar.
 The differences generally arise from packet overhead and maximum payload size.
-As a result, analysis based on a single IoT networking protocol should provide adequate information for analyzing the impact of encoding on energy consumption and througput.
+As a result, analysis based on a single IoT networking protocol provides adequate reference information for analyzing the impact of encoding on energy consumption and throughput.

 # Impact of encoding based on data-type